open-seneca/modular-aq-sensor/firmware/bp_v7/README.md

-﻿## Important: bp_v7 is an improved code for the Kenya prototype (originally bp_v6).
+﻿## Important: bp_v7 is an improved code (originally bp_v6).
 It adds support for an OLED display and GPS is now optional.

 ### New features
 - SIM800L GSM wireless transmission